Louisredstone/Louis-Utils/README.md

 This plugin provides the following features as commands (in obsidian):
 - Add timestamp to the current line.
+- Insert an in-place uppernote.
+- Insert a vocabulary link converted from zotero annotation link.
 - Insert a new footnote.
 - Insert an existing footnote.
 - Cycle list item type.